 Unfortunately, this just isn’t always the case right now – in the UK, for example, the early momentum set by the Cabinet Office that was seeing results five years ago has faltered dramatically in recent years.

-Why many government digital services don’t all succeed
+Many government digital services don’t succeed

 At the moment, speak to any operating officer in a government department in most countries around the world, and ask them to name their latest digital service that they’ve released for citizens, and I’d wager that they’d be unable to do so.